cloh-jzhang/cloh-jzhang.github.io/_posts/2015-05-24-pacific-northwest-day-3.md

 date:   2015-05-24
 ---

-Crater Lake is a gift, a display of nature’s genius when all the conditions are just right.
-The clear, transparent blue water dominates the senses, extending almost as far as the eyes can see.
-On a good day like today, the water perfectly mirrors the sky.
-The lake exudes tranquility - some silences are meant to ring forever - and even the wildlife know that they are lucky to be there.
+Crater Lake is a gift, a display of nature’s genius when the conditions are just right.
+The clear, blue water dominates the senses, extending almost as far as the eyes can see.
+On a good day like today, the clouds float in the water.
+The lake exudes tranquility - some silences are ring forever - and even the wildlife know they are lucky to be there.

 With that being said, at this time of the year, there’s not a whole lot to do in Crater Lake.
 <figure>